lcy-mich/COMP0002-Robot-Coursework/README.md

 ---

-Handrolling a priority queue (implemented with a binary heap), and hashtables (with separate chaining for collision handling), our little rat friend 🐀 uses the A* path-finding algorithm with the euclidean distance between him and the closest cheese 🧀 as his target. yum yum yum 🤩🤗!!
+Handrolling a priority queue (implemented with a binary heap), and hashtables (with separate chaining for collision handling), our little rat friend 🐀 uses the A* path-finding algorithm with the euclidean distance between him and the closest cheese 🧀 as his heuristic and target. yum yum yum 🤩🤗!!

 What?
 This isn't optimal?
 Travelling salesman problem?
 What are you on about?!
 The rat does not concern himself with optimal route planning and instead follows nearest-neighbour (not really, if you consider travelling cost rather than physical distance).